ovdojoey/doloop/README.md

 doloop is a small module for working with files in a directory.
 It allows you to loop through all the files and perform any number of transforms on the files.
-It can be used as a full on build tool, or a simple tool to make your life easier.
+It can be used as a full on build tool, or a simple tool to make your life easier when working with a lot of files.

 ## Getting Started
 DoLoop requires Node and NPM to be installed.